 It is however important to take care in the removal of bees as the honeycomb is a human food source and any contamination by pesticides or insecticides can have severe consequences.

 Bees are needed to pollinate crops that feed the world’s growing population.

-Of the 100 crop species that provide 90 percent of the world’s food, more than 70 percent are pollinated by bees, the U.N. report said.
+The U.N. has reported that of the 100 crop species that provide 90 per cent of the world’s food, more than 70 per cent are pollinated by bees.

-It takes 500 trips to a flower to create 1 teaspoon of honey if bees can steal it they will.
-The problem is that if a colony is treated with insecticide all the bees will die and the honeycomb then gets contaminated.
-This then becomes a seriously damaging situation, other bees steel the honey and fly it back to their colony which will kill the bees when they eat it.
+It takes 500 trips to a flower to create 1 teaspoon of honey, therefore if bees can steal it from another honeycomb they will.
+If a colony is treated with an insecticide all the bees will die and the honeycomb becomes contaminated.
+This then becomes a seriously damaging situation when other bees steal the honey and fly it back to their colony, the bees will die when they eat it.

-If the bees robbing the honey are from beekeepers hives, the insecticide can be transferred into honey intended for human consumption which is not a safe situation and one we all need to be worried about.
-The legislation states that this must not be done and can result in fines of £25,000.
+If the bees robbing the honey are from beekeepers hives, the insecticide can be transferred into honey intended for human consumption.